elastic/integrations/packages/mongodb_atlas/docs/README.md

 5. Add all the required integration configuration parameters, such as Public Key, Private Key, URL and GroupId.
 For Mongod Audit data stream.
 6. Save the integration.

+Note:
+- The `mongod_audit` data stream gathers historical data spanning the previous 30 minutes.
+- Mongod: Mongod is the primary daemon method for the MongoDB system.
+It helps in handling the data requests, managing the data access, performing background management operations, and other core database operations.

 ## Troubleshooting

 - If the user encounters the following error during data ingestion, it is likely due to the data collected through this endpoint covers a long time span.
 As a result, generating a response may take longer.
 Additionally, if the `HTTP Client Timeout` parameter is set to a small duration,  a request timeout might happen.
 However, if the user wishes to avoid this error altogether, it is recommended to adjust the `HTTP Client Timeout` and `Interval` parameters based on the duration of data collection.